beasteers/slurmjobs/README.md

 # slurmjobs
 Automating Slurm job generation.

-Generate a set of `.sbatch` files over a grid of parameters to be searched over.
+Generate a set of `.sbatch` files over a grid of parameters to be searched over (`SlurmBatch(...).generate(...)`).
 A run script is created which will submit all generated jobs as once.

+You can also use `ShellBatch` which removes the slurm/module references so you can test & run on your local machine or test server.

 ## Install